 Print ISSN 0852-0089 Online ISSN: 2406-8098

-MELINTAS An International Journal of Philosophy and Religion, is published thrice yearly by the Faculty of Philosophy, Parahyangan Catholic University, Bandung, Indonesia.
+MELINTAS An International Journal of Philosophy and Religion, is published thrice yearly by the Centre for Philosophy and Religious Studies (CPCReS), Faculty of Philosophy, Parahyangan Catholic University, Bandung, Indonesia.
 MELINTAS has been indexed internationally by EBSCO since 2015.

 'Melintas' is an Indonesian word, literally means "to move across" or "to pass over".
 The journal uses it in the sense of "moving across the border of horizons" and "passing over the limits of mind" so as to find ever new ideas and possibilities of understanding life and humankind.